 Land within the Site currently consists primarily of former Norfolk-Southern railroad acreage, including former rail lines, ballast material, ancillary structures, open areas, waste land, extensive graveled areas, and unmaintained woods.
-The previously completed wetlands delineation report and associated USACE Preliminary Jurisdictional Determination indicates that four (4) streams, two (2) wetlands, and one (1) pond are currently located on the Site (all jurisdictional).
+The previously completed wetland/stream delineation reports and associated USACE Preliminary Jurisdictional Determinations indicate that five (5) streams, two (2) wetlands, and one (1) pond are currently located on the Site (all jurisdictional).
 Approximately 50-acres of unmaintained wooded land is located on the northwestern portion of the Site, which has generally grown unmaintained since the conversion of the Site from agricultural use prior to the early 1970's to the development of the Site as a rail yard.